gzkdev/mortar/README.md

 npm install
 ```

-- Checkout the `.env.example` file and add the following environment variables
+- Create a `.env.local` file and add the following environment variables like in the `.env.example` file

 ```bash
 NEXT_PUBLIC_WALLETCONNECT_PROJECT_ID=